russellelliott/CodePath-iOS-Prework/README.md

    - [x] d.
 The keyboard is dismissed after the button has been tapped.

 ## Other Information
 This app took about 3 hours to develop.
 I watched Youtube Videos to figure out how to connect code to the buttons and text on the screen.
-I used a function fron Stack Overflow for producing a random color for the text and background color upon the user pressing those respective functions.
+I used a function from Stack Overflow for producing a random color for the text and background color upon the user pressing those respective functions.